CommandMC/HeroicWiki/Linux-Quick-Start-Guide.md

    * If you are trying to grant Heroic access to a folder in your home folder, you may type `~` as a substitute for `home`.
 For example, if you are trying to grant Heroic access to `$HOME/Applications`, you may type `~/Applications` instead.
 5. Click the drop-down and select `read/write`, click `OK`
    * <img src="https://github.com/user-attachments/assets/31fc0738-2363-4ec8-b389-c59a11bf16e3" height="300">
 6. Restart the Heroic Games Launcher if it was open prior to making any permission changes.
-Once Heroic is restarted, Heroic will now access to whichever folder you added via command line.
+Once Heroic is restarted, Heroic will now have access to whichever folder you added via command line.

 ## Troubleshooting